SylphxAI/leaf/.changeset/tough-coats-jump.md

 ## 🎉 Leaf v0.1.0 - Initial Release

 Leaf is now ready for its first public release!
-A modern, Preact-based documentation framework with VitePress parity.
+A modern, SolidJS-based documentation framework with VitePress parity.

 ### ✨ New Features